adster93/hobbymining/pages/hardware.md

   {% endfor %}
 </table>

+Not included in the table is [Bitmain's Antminer R4](/bitmain-antminer-r4/), which is targeted at users who mine bitcoins at home.

 ## What is an ASIC Bitcoin Miner?

 Since it's now impossible to profitably mine Bitcoin with your computer, you'll need specialized hardware called ASICs.